instructor-ai/instructor/README.md

 - `instructor files` : Manage your uploaded files with ease.
 You'll be able to create, delete and upload files all from the command line

 - `instructor usage` : Instead of heading to the OpenAI site each time, you can monitor your usage from the cli and filter by date and time period.
 Note that usage often takes ~5-10 minutes to update from OpenAI's side

+Note that the CLI has additional dependencies which are optionally installed.

 ## License